YevShch/Fitness-Tracker-API/API_Testing_Documentation.md

    - Example: `api/goals?page=2&limit=5`
 #### Expected Result
 The API returns paginated results according to the specified pagination parameters:
-- Page 2 of the results is returned.
+- Page 2 of the results should be returned.
-- Each page contains a maximum of 5 records.
+- Each page should contain a maximum of 5 records.
 #### Actual Result
 - The API returns paginated results as expected.
 - Page 2 of the results is returned, with 5 records per page.